UPDATED FEB 19, 2020

 If your experience with yoga has been a little overwhelming (the language, the chanting, the silence), Bulldog may be what you’re looking for.
 This fitness-focused yoga studio originated in Philly and made their way to us in Boulder at 900 Pearl.
 They’re serious about their beats, believing in the benefit of solid tunes to back a mind-body connection.
 Need proof?
 Check out their playlists on Spotify.
 Just know that whether you’re a die-hard yogi or have never chaturanga’d in your life, you’re in for a new experience with Bulldog.

 Ready, set, sweat.
 CorePower is high-energy and intense.
 With classes all day—from hot and heavy Vinyasa classes to funky flows with bumpin’ tunes—you’re clear to roll out a mat at your convenience.
-So seriously, there are no excuses, only gains.
-Check out the yoga dynasty in North Boulder, South Boulder, and Boulder on the Hill.
+So seriously, there are no excuses.
+Check out the yoga dynasty at one of its several locations around town.

 Sometimes, being a little fish in a big, sweaty, strong yoga pond can be overwhelming.
 For those looking for a change of pace, check out Yoga Shala on Pearl St. (across from Google), for a supportive and non-competitive atmosphere.
 This shala, which means “home” in Sanskrit, is a home away from home with some pretty sweet perks.
 On top of teaching all levels of Iyengar yoga, Yoga Shala keeps the zen flowing with stellar Flatiron views.